rachelcarmena/rachelcarmena.github.io/_posts/2019-05-26-may-the-command-line-be-with-you.md

 # (it's more funny than thinking on 'exclamation point exclamation point')
 $ !!
 # It executes the last command: 'vi my_file.txt'

+# Another useful example
+$ vi /etc/hosts
+# Oh!
+I forgot to execute it as a superuser
+$ sudo !!

 # bang cat
 $ !cat